Dietary Supplement Production – In-Depth Analysis 2026

 Quality control systems: GMP, ISO, HACCP

 The dietary supplement industry is subject to high quality requirements, similar in many aspects to pharmaceuticals.
-Most reputable manufacturers operate in accordance with the principles
+Most reputable manufacturers operate in accordance with the principles Good Manufacturing Practice (GMP).
+In the USA cGMP for supplements it is mandatory by law [19†L113-L121]In the EU, supplements, as food, must meet hygiene requirements (Regulation 852/2004), including the mandatory implementation of a system HACCP (hazard analysis and critical control points).

-It includes, among others, qualification of raw material suppliers, a system of approval of each batch, validation of critical stages, training of personnel, maintaining detailed documentation, tracking batches in the supply chain.
-Maintaining GMP increases the cost, but minimizes the risk of errors and contamination, guaranteeing high product quality.
+GMP is a set of detailed guidelines for the entire production and quality control process [21†L113-L121]This includes, among other things, the qualification of raw material suppliers, a batch approval system, critical stage validation, staff training, detailed documentation, and batch tracking throughout the supply chain.
+Maintaining GMP increases costs but minimizes the risk of errors and contamination, ensuring high product quality.

-critical control points – CCP.
+HACCP (Hazard Analysis and Critical Control Points) is a system derived from the food industry.
+It involves the analysis of potential threats and the determination critical control points – CCP.
 Each CCP establishes critical limits, monitoring methods and corrective actions.
 For the consumer, this means that the product is safe at every stage of the process – e.g., the use of a metal detector before packaging, control of the drying temperature, etc.

-GMP is sometimes officially issued (e.g. in Poland by GIF), others have certificates from private organizations.
+Some manufacturers are also implementing ISO 9001 (quality management), ISO 22000 (food safety), BRC IFS.
+Certificate GMP is sometimes officially issued (e.g. in Poland by GIF), others have certificates from private organizations.
 As a result, there are supplements on the market that are manufactured to standards similar to pharmaceuticals, which significantly increases their credibility in the eyes of consumers.

 Testing for safety and effectiveness